half-pipe/half-pipe/README.md

 ##### JavaScript

 Include Bower dependencies by configuring RequireJS to find them.
 This is a manual process at the moment (see [#40][issue-40] for more info).
 When you install a new Bower component, open up `config/build.js` and add it to the paths config.
 Since grunt builds from a tmp directory, you will need to prefix the paths with '../../../../../bower_components' (see [#55][issue-55]).
+You need to add it  in 'app/scripts/main.js' as well.

 ##### Stylesheets